AriWiraSaputra/Day1_100-Days/README.md

    13. Days 13     Gradebook Builder        24.03.23        Here is a grading scale to help you decide the letter grade the user received (feel free to use a different grading scale if you like.)
+   14. Days 14     Rock, Paper, Scissors    25.03.23        Today, you are going to build a rock, paper, scissors game.
+                                                            Start with this code below to ensure that whenever you use input, each player cannot see what the other player typed in
     ------------------------------------------------------------------------------------------------------

     Table: On Progress 100 Days